-According to a survey co-ordinated by Normal Rosenthal, M.D. - and the National Institute of Mental Health (NIMH) - some three per cent of children suffer from Seasonal Affective Disorder and it is most prevalent in the last years of high school (ages 16-18).
+According to a survey coordinated by Normal Rosenthal, M.D. and the National Institute of Mental Health (NIMH)- about three percent of children suffer from Seasonal Affective Disorder and it is most prevalent in the last years of high school (ages 16-18).

 If you are concerned about your child’s condition, then it might be worth discussing it with a physician.
 There are treatments available for the different degrees of seasonal affective disorder.
 Getting them to speak to a doctor may be a different matter entirely, but if it is obviously affecting the quality of their life and/or grades in school, then it needs to be considered.